By: Sarah Stone

 Hostel

 Some volunteer organizations offer hostel accommodation, or at least have recommendations for ones in the area.
-Depending on your group, this may be an inexpensive alternative to their provided housing, and can be a great way to meet other travelers and volunteers.
+Depending on your travel style and the program you sign up with, this may be an inexpensive alternative to their provided housing, and can be a great way to meet other travelers.

 Campground